 Purple Basil (Ocimum basilicum var. purpurascens)

-When I first started growing herbs, I planted at least a dozen ‘Purple Ruffles’ basil plants and was disappointed when they failed to grow.
+When I first started growing herbs, I planted at least a dozen ‘Purple Ruffles Basil’ plants and was disappointed when they failed to grow.
 While the deep purple leaves and white or purple flowers are dazzling in the garden, these plants tend to be less vigorous than their green counterparts.
 The key is to not plant them out until a week or two after the last spring frost (I planted too early!) and to give them rich, but well-draining soil.
 They thrive in my container gardens with their smooth or ruffly purple leaves and bee-friendly flowers.
+‘Dark Opal basil’ is another purple-leaved variety that is both beautiful and delicious.

 Cinnamon Basil (Ocimum basilicum ‘Cinnamon’)